argibonaventure/mini_project_react/README.md

 Library:

-Tailwind CSS
+- Tailwind CSS
-Flowbite tailwind component for the modal
+- Flowbite tailwind component for the modal
-React Icons
+- React Icons

+Direction:
+I implement protected route for Team Resource Page that can be accessed in footer component

-note/issues :
+Note/Issues :

 I use conditional logic to replace the navbar button with "member" (navbar with voucher button + logout button) navbar after login. it still didn't go as I wished, so you need to refresh or move to other pages first after login.